facetwp_facet_display_value

 PHP code can be added to your (child) theme's functions.php file.
 Alternatively, you can use the Custom Hooks add-on, or a code snippets plugin.
 More info

 Each row in the facetwp_index database table consists of nine columns, in which all values are stored for a specific facet choice.
-This hook has access to all of these values, stored within the $params['row'] array (see all available values above).
+This hook has access to most of these values, stored within the $params['row'] array (see all available values above).
+It also has access to other data, some of which is facet-type specific.

 Normally, a facet choice’s label is the facet_display_value indexed for that choice.
 This value is available in this hook via $params['row']['facet_display_value'].
 The following examples demonstrate how you can replace this label with something else, if needed based on available data in the hook’s $params array.